-American University is committed to providing a safe and healthful work environment for its entire staff.
-In pursuit of this endeavor, a Confined Space Entry Program has been developed to establish a safe operating procedure for employees and contractors entering confined spaces on campus.
+A Confined Space Program has been developed to establish a safe operating procedure for all employees and contractors entering confined spaces on university property.

 A confined space must meet all of the following criteria: